Beach Cities

-Beach Cities is a nickname for the coastal area of Los Angeles County comprising the oceanfront cities of Manhattan Beach, Hermosa Beach, and Redondo Beach, located on the south end of the Santa Monica Bay west and south of downtown Los Angeles, north of the Palos Verdes Peninsula on the Pacific Ocean in Southern California.
-Neighboring Torrance also shares a strip of beach property in the South Bay, but is generally excluded from the group.
+The Beach Cities are a collection of three independently incorporated oceanfront cities in Los Angeles County south of El Segundo and north of the Palos Verdes Peninsula, comprising the cities of Manhattan Beach, Hermosa Beach, and Redondo Beach.
+They occupy the majority of the south end of Santa Monica Bay.
+Neighboring Torrance also shares a strip of beach property in the neighborhood of Torrance Beach, but the city of Torrance is not generally recognized as part of the group.

+Description

 The three cities share public agencies including the Beach Cities Transit District (with El Segundo) and the Beach Cities Health District.
 All three are known for their beaches and municipal piers.
 They are popular with swimmers, surfers, bodyboarders, and other beachgoers.
-The Strand runs along the beaches and is used for cycling, running and rollerblading.
+The Marvin Braude Bike Trail runs along the beaches and is used for pedestrian and cyclist transportation between the cities, as well as recreational cycling, running and rollerblading.
+The southern terminus of the trail is in Torrance.
+The trail and beach continues north into El Segundo.